-As noted above, in 2013, the RES requirement was 18 percent of Minnesota retail sales for Xcel Energy, and 12 percent of Minnesota retail sales for all other utilities subject to the requirement.
-The RES requirements had increased in 2012 from 7 percent of Minnesota retail sales to 12 percent of Minnesota retail sales for all utilities except Xcel Energy.
+As noted above, for 2015, the RES requirement was 18 percent of Minnesota retail sales for Xcel Energy, and 12 percent of Minnesota retail sales for all other utilities subject to the requirement.
+The RES requirements increased for 2016 from 12 percent of Minnesota retail sales to 17 percent of Minnesota retail sales for all utilities except Xcel Energy.
+Xcel's RES requirement increased for 2016 from 18 to 25 percent of its Minnesota retail sales.
 Utilities may retire RECs towards RES compliance up to four years from the date of generation.
 In addition, utilities may purchase excess RECs from other utilities to meet their RES requirement, or reallocate RECs to Minnesota from their other state jurisdictions with lower RES requirements.
-To date, only lowa, Wisconsin and Minnesota have Renewable Energy Standards in place.
-A Renewable Energy Objective of 10 percent will be in place for both North and South Dakota beginning in 2015.
+Iowa, Wisconsin and Minnesota have Renewable Energy Standards, whereas North and South Dakota have voluntary Renewable Energy Objectives at 10 percent.